Consoles are easy

 Easy to choose

 PCs offer a wider selection of both hardware and games.
 But more is not always better.
 Consider the psychological phenomenon of analysis paralysis, also called decision paralysis,, overchoice, or fear of better options (FOBO).
 When presented with a large selection of choices, someone with little information is likely to choose none at all in fear of having to live with the consequences of having made a suboptimal choice.
 Someone who feels overwhelmed by options tends to choose "none of the above".
-Just as this "paradox of choice" (as American psychologist Barry Schwartz called it) applies to familiar things like backpacks groceries, and 401(k) retirement plans, and partners in a dating app, it applies even more to less familiar topics, such as video game hardware and software.
+Just as this "paradox of choice" (as American psychologist Barry Schwartz called it) drives customers away from familiar things like backpacks, groceries, 401(k) retirement plans, and partners in a dating app, it applies even more to less familiar topics, such as subscription video on demand services and video game hardware and software.
 Rich at ReviewTechUSA has speculated that the confusing variety of models caused the Steam Machine to fail in the market.
 So a lot of people choose to remain rationally ignorant, letting someone they trust do the research for them.
 Tens of millions of people have chosen to trust the console makers to recommend hardware configurations and enjoyable games.

 After Compaq reverse engineered IBM BIOS in the mid-1980s, numerous companies started manufacturing IBM-compatible PCs.
 Different PCs have different capabilities; some are more affordable than others, and some are better for specific tasks.
 But people who don't build PCs for a living often find it hard to choose a model that meets the requirements of what you want to play on it now and what you're likely to want to play on it over the next few years.
 Picking a console, on the other hand, is easy: buy the one for which your favorite exclusive titles are released.
 As long as it says "PlayStation 4" on the box, it will run on a PlayStation 4.
 And because all consoles of a particular platform are equal in capability, no player is at an inherent disadvantage in reaction time due to weaker hardware.